oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/iLiT-Sample-for-Tensorflow/README.md

 # Intel(R) Low Precision Optimization Tool (iLiT) Sample for Tensorflow

 ## Background
-Low-precision inference can speed up infernece obviously, by converting fp32 model to int8 or bf16 model.
-Intel provides Intel(R) Deep Learning Boost techonoloy in the Second Generation Intel(R) Xeon(R) Scalable Processors and newer Xeon(R), which supports to speed up int8 and bf16 model by hardware.
+Low-precision inference can speed up inference obviously, by converting the fp32 model to int8 or bf16 model.
+Intel provides Intel(R) Deep Learning Boost technology in the Second Generation Intel(R) Xeon(R) Scalable Processors and newer Xeon(R), which supports to speed up int8 and bf16 model by hardware.

-Intel(R) Low Precision Optimization Tool (iLiT) helps user to simple the processing to convert fp32 model to int8/bf16.
+Intel(R) Low Precision Optimization Tool (iLiT) helps the user to simplify the processing to convert the fp32 model to int8/bf16.

-In same time, iLiT will tune the quanization method to reduce the accuracy loss, which is big blocker for low-precision inference.
+At the same time, iLiT will tune the quanization method to reduce the accuracy loss, which is a big blocker for low-precision inference.

-iLiT is released in Intel(R) AI Analytics Toolkit and works with Intel(R) Optimizition of Tensorflow*.
+iLiT is released in Intel(R) AI Analytics Toolkit and works with Intel(R) Optimization of Tensorflow*.

-Please refer to official website for detailed info and news: [https://github.com/intel/lp-opt-tool](https://github.com/intel/lp-opt-tool)
+Please refer to the official website for detailed info and news: [https://github.com/intel/lp-opt-tool](https://github.com/intel/lp-opt-tool)

 ## License

 This code sample is licensed under MIT license.

 ## Purpose
-In this sample, we will show a whole process to build up a CNN model to recognize hand writing number and speed up it by iLiT.
+This sample will show a whole process to build up a CNN model to recognize handwriting number and speed up it by iLiT.

-We will learn how to train a CNN model based on Keras with Tensorflow, use iLiT to quantize the model and compare the performance, to learn the benefit of iLiT.
+We will learn how to train a CNN model based on Keras with Tensorflow, use iLiT to quantize the model and compare the performance to understand the benefit of iLiT.

 ## Key Implementation Details

-- Use Keras on Tensorflow to build and train CNN model.
+- Use Keras on Tensorflow to build and train the CNN model.

 - Define function and class for iLiT to quantize the CNN model.

   The iLiT can run on any Intel(R) CPU to quantize the AI model.

-  The quantized AI model has better inference performance than FP32 model on Intel CPU.
+  The quantized AI model has better inference performance than the FP32 model on Intel CPU.

-  Speically, it could be speeded up by the Second Generation Intel(R) Xeon(R) Scalable Processors and newer Xeon(R).
+  Specifically, it could be speeded up by the Second Generation Intel(R) Xeon(R) Scalable Processors and newer Xeon(R).

-- Test the performance of FP32 model and INT8 (quantization) model.
+- Test the performance of the FP32 model and INT8 (quantization) model.

 ## Pre-requirement